cloudmesh/client/docs/source/aws.rst

 -------------------------------------------------------------------------------

-To confirm that your account is registered successfully in Cloudmesh, you may want to register your ssh key to your Amazon EC2 account.
+To confirm that your account is registered successfully in Cloudmesh, you may want to upload your ssh key to your Amazon EC2 account.

 - Check available keys in database by ``key list``
   ::